KirstChat/the-wee-norn-iron-box/TESTING.md

 Reviews Branch:

-- This branch was created to create the reviews app in the project and was used to test the views in the home app to ensure that the reviews displayed properly on the home page
+- This branch was created to create the reviews app in the project and was also used to test the views in the home app to ensure that the reviews displayed properly on the home page

 Stripe Branch:

+- This branch was originally created to test stripe subscriptions
+- After creating subscription models, views and adding stripe elements, I was unable to successfully setup stripe subscriptions so opted for a stripe one-time payment option instead

 View Box Branch:

+- This branch was created to test viewing the box items in the box app and also in the success toast when a user has successfully added an item to their box

 [Contents](#contents)